 A spokesman for the star is non-committal over the reports of a comeback concert, saying, "There are currently no plans to tour but we are not ruling anything out."

-Anticipation for the star's return has been growing since his first album in a decade, The Next Day, became a number one hit around the world upon its release earlier this year.
+Anticipation for David's return has been growing since his first album in a decade, The Next Day, became a number one hit around the world upon its release earlier this year.